 PROFILE: Already a rock-and-roll legend, Elton John has fought against AIDS since the 1990s.
-Founded in 1992, John established the Elton John AIDS Foundation, which consists of two separate organizations that share the same name.
+Founded in 1992, John established the Elton John AIDS Foundation (EJAF), which consists of two separate organizations that share the same name.

-EJAF's New York headquarters supports projects that address the same facets of the AIDS epidemic: HIV prevention, stigma eradication, and ending deaths due to AIDS.
-Its focuses on halting the spread of HIV in the U.S., the Americas and the Caribbean.
+EJAF's New York headquarters supports projects that address the same facets of the AIDS epidemic: HIV prevention, stigma eradication, and ending AIDS-related deaths.
+It focuses on halting the spread of HIV in the U.S., the Americas and the Caribbean.
 Its London branch, established in 1993, gives to HIV prevention efforts in Africa, Asia, and Europe.
 Both of EJAF's American and British divisions work to prevent the spread and eradication of AIDS, and as long as it plagues humans, fostering dignity and providing access to care for all, especially marginalized populations.